 Trivia sentence building challenge Give or brainstorm a list of things that trivia questions are often about, e.g. the Amazon, the Statue of Liberty and Einstein.
 Students should choose one of the things from the list and say something true about that thing or person, e.g. “The Amazon is in South America”.
 Their partner […] 1 WORKSHEET – 10 GAMES.
 Make drilling more meaningful and fun.

 All you need is a sheet of paper.
 This post shows how the use of game mechanics can help a teacher design better drilling activities and turn repeated practice of target grammar or vocabulary into a cognitively engaging exercise.
 Focus on the material to be practised and learning outcomes for your group of students: e.g. irregular verbs.
 Simple grammar rhymes.
 Beginners have to memorise a lot of new words and grammar.

 To make the process a bit easier, I and my colleague came up with a set of simple grammar rhymes that help our learners remember the crucial verb forms.
 ADVERT: In this post, I would like to share the rhymes with you.
+There is a short video for two rhymes and the text.
+And one of the rhymes comes only with the audio file.
 Four speaking activities.
 In this post, I would like to share four speaking activities that worked very well in my classes.